department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/separate-content-build.md

 ### Detailed Design

 #### Build and deploy
-- The content build will live in a separate repository
+- The content build will live in a separate repository called `content-build`
-  - **Question:** What should we call this?

-#### Routing
-- The forward proxy will route their traffic based on some configuration file
-  - **Question:** What configuration file?
-How does it work?

 #### Testing changes to applications
 - The Webpack configuration will use